FurmanSK/karat-interview/README.md

 This is my interview question from Karat.io.
 Bombed it.
 But was determined to finish it so I did and uploaded to my github.
 I didn't build it with TDD yet but that will be the next steps if I want to push more.
 But I do run all 4 test cases given and produces correct output.
 Their question and requirements don't state it needs to be ordered output so each time I run mine using sets, so as to not have duplicates, it won't always be in the order they state below.
 I might try testing which is faster, using sets or just testing if NAME is in a list and compare.

+UPDATE

+I added the list method too and compare and they are running at about the same speed.
+Although sometimes I would get 0.0 as running time which I'm not sure how that is unless it caches stuff maybe?

+****

 We are working on a security system for a badged-access room in our company's building.

 Given an ordered list of employees who used their badge to enter or exit the room, write a function that returns two collections: